reinhart1010/nix/docs/en/common/hugo.md

 # hugo

 Template-based static site generator.
 Uses modules, components, and themes.
+Some subcommands such as `server` have their own usage documentation.
 More information: <https://gohugo.io>.

 - Create a new Hugo site: